cs-fullstack-fall-2018/javascript-project-tictactoe-royzell-and-darius/README.md

 * A starter HTML and CSS file have been provided so you can focus on the JavaScript implementation
 * The starter JavaScript file contains some hints on functionality you need to consider
+* A screenshot is included showing sample output

 TIPS:
 * Feel free to change styling or anything else as you see fit and add additional features if you have time